iNecas/kube-health/README.md

 Besides the health of the object itself, it shows the details from sub-resources (including tail of logs of the failed container in this case).

 By default, the sub-resources are only displayed for objects in abnormal state.
-Use `-A` to show details for objects with OK status as well.
+Use `-H` to show details for objects with healthy (OK) status as well.

 It's possible to combine `kube-health` with `kubectl apply` via a pipe: